KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 2. Recommendation: Found `uses: actions/checkout@v3` in file `nodejs.yml`: Replace it with v4.
+3. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-ScriptScheduler by ralberth](https://github.com/ralberth/MMM-ScriptScheduler)

 1. Typo: Found `Magic Mirror` in file `MMM-ScriptScheduler.js`: Replace it with `MagicMirror²`.
 2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. Recommendation: Found `jshint` in file `node_helper.js`: Replace "jshint" by "eslint".
-4. The branch name is 'master'.
+5. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-Scrobbler by PtrBld](https://github.com/PtrBld/MMM-Scrobbler)